awsdocs/aws-client-vpn-user-guide/doc_source/macos-troubleshooting.md

 ### Client is stuck in a reconnecting state<a name="macos-troubleshooting-client-vpn-stuck"></a>

 **Problem**
-The AWS\-provided client is trying to connect to the Client VPN endpoint, but is stuck in a reconnecting state\.
+The AWS provided client is trying to connect to the Client VPN endpoint, but is stuck in a reconnecting state\.

 **Cause**
 The cause of this problem might be one of the following: